-SIX - Next to being a singer/songwriter you have a long and notable career as a studio designer.
+Next to being a singer/songwriter, you have a long and notable career as a studio designer.
 I can imagine this greatly aids you when recording and producing your music.
 You know both sides of the recording booth.
 How does this work out between you and the recording/mastering engineers?
-Given the result of the recordings it is a fruitful cooperation, but aren’t they slightly intimidated at times?
+Given the result of the recordings it is fruitful cooperation, but aren’t they slightly intimidated at times?

 Pro: I am out of more pros, sorry.....

-EIGHT - We Iive in a digital age.
+We live in a digital age.
 The age of the internet.
-Without it I wouldn’t be able to conduct this interview with you in this manner and share it with our readers across the globe.
+Without it, I wouldn’t be able to conduct this interview with you in this manner and share it with our readers across the globe.
 But there’s also this thing called ‘the loudness wars’.
-There is hardly ever a day we receive new material that’s needs to be tuned down, edited, before we expose it to the ears of our listeners.
-The music is more often than not too loud, too sharp, flat or dull.
+There is hardly ever a day we receive new material that needs to be tuned down, edited, before we expose it to the ears of our listeners.
+The music is more often than not too loud, too sharp, flat, or dull.
 Regardless of genre.
-Which is a pity, because the music and the lyrics is good and well intended.
+This is a pity, because the music and the lyrics are good and well-intended.
 It seems to me there’s a general lack of understanding of how music should sound.
 But I much rather hear your take on it.
 Can you share some of your thoughts on this with us?
-What can we, producers, artists and broadcasters of music learn?
+What can we, producers, artists, and broadcasters of music learn?
 Maybe there are specific artists or albums you can recommend?

 One of my favourite albums recorded with exceptional sonic (and musical) quality and acknowledged as such globally is 'Aja' by Steely Dan

-One perhaps less well known is the more recent 'Croz' by one of my all time favourite artists, David Crosby.
-Perhaps ironically, my absolute favourite album is 'Tonight's the night' by Neil Young - recorded in an improvised studio set up (I have been responsible for a few such set ups over the years - Spiddal House in Ireland for The Waterboys, an English stately home for The Cure and a villa on a suburban Parisian golf course for French legend Michel Polnereff to name just a few) and without much rehearsal and heavily (and audibly) fuelled by alcohol.
+One perhaps less well-known is the more recent 'Croz' by one of my all-time favorite artists, David Crosby.
+Perhaps ironically, my absolute favorite album is 'Tonight's the night' by Neil Young - recorded in an improvised studio set up (I have been responsible for a few such setups over the years - Spiddal House in Ireland for The Waterboys, an English stately home for The Cure and a villa on a suburban Parisian golf course for French legend Michel Polnereff to name just a few) and without much rehearsal and heavily (and audibly) fuelled by alcohol.

 I would also put Joni Mitchell's majestic 'Hejira' up there though ragged that is not!
 A significant point that goes back to the previous question is that these examples are all very much albums - not just a collection of individual tracks - and were created to be listened to in sequence as a whole.